zussel/matador/_pages/guide/12-sessions.md

 s.load();
 {% endhighlight %}

+**Note:** By now the database is loaded __completely__ into the underlying object store.
+Lazy loading isn't implemented yet.
+It will be relealized in a future version of _matador_.
+{: .bs-callout .bs-callout-warning}

 Now you can start and insert, update or delete your data.
 This can be done in two ways.
 Using ```session::save()``` or ```session::flush()``` to write the changes directly to database or use a transactional scope to allow a rollback of a transaction.

 Using the direct way it looks like the following code: